 Add the jConnect driver to the jdbc.drivers system property.
 At initialization, the DriverManager class attempts to load the drivers listed in jdbc.drivers.
-This is less efficient than the Class.forName call approach.
+This is less efficient than callingClass.forName.
 You can list multiple drivers in this property, separated with a colon (:).
 The following code samples show how to add a driver to jdbc.drivers within a program: